alexanderjefferson/bio/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Alexander Jefferson is a honors student at Lone Star College-University Park.
+His research and career interests include clean energy development and water treatment.
+He is the Public Relations Coordinator for the Honors College Leadership program and competes for LSC's National Model United Nations team.
+He is currently looking to transfer to a 4-year university to pursue a chemical engineering degree.